wp-plugins/captain-up/readme.txt

 You will need to associate your WordPress site with a free Captain Up account.
 If you don't have one yet - [sign up now](http://captainup.com/).

-**NEW**: Localization support for French, German, Portuguese and Thai.
+**NEW**: Localization support for over 10 languages.
 Awesome shortcodes for adding the activity widget, the leaderboard widget and a sign up link inside your posts.
 Support for native WordPress comments.
+Support for differnet default leaderboards.
+CloudFlare issue resolved.

 **Features**: